gmedina-de/Fluentness/README.md

 ![Fluentness logo](core/art/logo.png?raw=true "Fluentness logo")

 ## Introduction
-Fluentness is intended to be what JavaEE never was: an easy-to-learn, fully-integrated, consistent and flexible web framework.
+Fluentness is intended to be an easy-to-learn, fully-integrated, Java-based, consistent and flexible web framework.

 So let's say you want a fancy application that just says Hello to someone.
 Just add this to your flow/Controllers.java
 ```java